MatthewACoelho/CRISPRGUARDFinder/README.md

 ## Introduction
 Given an on-target CRISPR guide this tool will identify all its off-targets and design “GUARD” sequences (short guides) to interfere with the off-target activity.
 This is the code referred to in Coehlo et al [1].

-The tool incorporates and off-target search based on the one used in the Sanger WGE website [2, 3] enhanced with the calculation of the probability of the off-target [4].
+The tool incorporates an off-target search based on the one used in the Sanger WGE website [2, 3] enhanced with the calculation of the probability of the off-target [4].
 R is used to identify and score the guard designs, and the whole is coordinated by a nextflow script.

-1. Coehlo et all, in preparation
+1. Coehlo et al, in preparation
 2. [WGE: a CRISPR database for genome engineering.  - PubMed - NCBI](https://www.ncbi.nlm.nih.gov/pubmed/25979474)
 3. [WTSI Genome Editing](https://www.sanger.ac.uk/htgt/wge/)
 4. [Repurposing CRISPR as an RNA-guided platform for sequence-specific control of gene expression.  - PubMed - NCBI](https://www.ncbi.nlm.nih.gov/pubmed/23452860)